suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 --- back

 # Full CDDL {#full-cddl}
-In order to create a valid SUIT Manifest document the structure of the corresponding CBOR message MUST adhere to the following CDDL data definition.
+In order to create a valid SUIT Manifest document the structure of the corresponding CBOR message MUST adhere to the following CDDL ({{-cddl}}) data definition.

 To be valid, the following CDDL MUST have the COSE CDDL appended to it.
 The COSE CDDL can be obtained by following the directions in {{-cose, Section 1.4}}.